Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Policy Design

 \subsection{Put All Together}

-\revise{ With the aforementioned policies, \SysName effectively maximizes the number of SLO-compliant functions at each worker node.
-At the cluster level, \SysName monitors the request load at individual nodes and the SLO compliance of individual functions, aiming to eliminate any potential SLO violations.
-Note that, a worker node may discard hot functions when it becomes overloaded and cannot meet latency SLOs for functions (\S\ref{sec:algo_queueing}).
+\revise{ With aforementioned policies, \SysName maximizes the number of SLO-compliant functions on each worker node and improves resource efficiency.
+At the cluster level, \SysName monitors the request load at individual nodes and the SLO compliance of individual functions, and eliminates potential SLO violations.
+Note that, a worker node may discard hot functions when it becomes overloaded and cannot meet latency SLOs (\S\ref{sec:algo_queueing}).
 In this case, \SysName's cluster manager can migrate these functions onto other nodes with available resources and provision new nodes when needed, which further maximizes the SLO compliance for functions at low resource cost. }